AlexandraNussey/X-ray-Luggage-Image-Enhancement-and-Detection/README.md

 to visualize what the program is capable of.

 And that's it!
 You should notice that the image enhancement has an impact on the object detection.
-While there may be some errors, this program does a great job at detectiing pistols in luggage.
+While there may be some errors, this program does a great job at detecting pistols in luggage.